-When having a list attribute, appends specified element to the attribute list, in first position.
+The appendToAttribute/3 function When having an attribute whose value is a list, appends the specified element to this list, at first position.
+Its type specification is:

-For example, if a\list\attribute was already set to [see\you, goodbye] in State, then after NewState = appendToAttribute (State, a\list\attribute, hello), the a\list\attribute attribute defined in NewState will be equal to [hello, see\you, goodbye].
+For example, if the my\list\attribute attribute was already set to [see\you, goodbye] in State, then after NewState = appendToAttribute(State, my\list\attribute, hello), the my\list\attribute attribute defined in NewState will be equal to [hello, see\you, goodbye], all other attributes being unchanged.

 Calling appendToAttribute/3 on a non-existing attribute will trigger a a badmatch runtime error.
-If the attribute exists, but is not a list, an ill-formed list will be created (ex: [8|false] when appending 8 to false, which is not a list).
+If the attribute exists, but is not a list, an ill-formed list will be created (e.g. [8|false] when appending 8 to false, which is not a list).